vladimir-nvs/slideshow-task-android/README.md

 # Android Slideshow task

-Your task is to develop a simple Android APP that fetches and iterate over media files (images and videos) from NoviSign API.
+Your task is to develop a simple Android app that fetches and iterate over media files (images and videos) from NoviSign API.
 The app should display media items in a slideshow in a loop, with cross-fade transitions and display duration.

 #### NoviSign api
 1. Get playlist: